Desalination: Cogeneration

 The current trend in dual-purpose facilities is hybrid configurations, in which the permeate from reverse osmosis desalination is mixed with distillate from thermal desalination.
 Basically, two or more desalination processes are combined along with power production.
 Such facilities have been implemented in Saudi Arabia at Jeddah and Yanbu.

-A typical supercarrier in the US military is capable of using nuclear power to desalinate 1500000 L of water per day.
+A typical supercarrier in the US military is capable of using nuclear power to desalinate 1500 m3 of water per day.

 Alternatives to desalination

 Increased water conservation and efficiency remain the most cost-effective approaches in areas with a large potential to improve the efficiency of water use practices.
 Wastewater reclamation provides multiple benefits over desalination of saline water, although it typically uses desalination membranes.
 Urban runoff and storm water capture also provide benefits in treating, restoring and recharging groundwater.

 A proposed alternative to desalination in the American Southwest is the commercial importation of bulk water from water-rich areas either by oil tankers converted to water carriers, or pipelines.
 The idea is politically unpopular in Canada, where governments imposed trade barriers to bulk water exports as a result of a North American Free Trade Agreement (NAFTA) claim.

 The California Department of Water Resources and the California State Water Resources Control Board submitted a report to the state legislature recommending that urban water suppliers achieve an indoor water use efficiency standard of 55 USgal per capita per day by 2023, declining to 47 USgal per day by 2025, and 42 USgal by 2030 and beyond.